mustafaazeem/chalmers-advanced-python/lecture-notes/python-guide.md

 ![A simple web form](./form.png)

-Notice that many parts of this form need to match.
+Notice that the details of the fields need to match the behaviour in our view: there is a single field with name `q` of type text.
+It is entirely up to us to ensure that these things match.

-We could just put this HTML directly into our template file, but Django offers functionality to automate this.
+We could just put this HTML directly into our template file and it should work, but Django offers functionality to automate the building of forms.

-We define the form in Django, making sure to inherit from the corresponding base class:
+To take advantage of this, we define the form in Django, making sure to inherit from the corresponding base class:

 ```python
 # app/forms.py